US and UK carry out strikes against Iran-backed Houthis in Yemen | KRDO

 US strikes in Yemen are not unprecedented; according to the Council on Foreign Relations, the US has conducted nearly 400 airstrikes in Yemen since 2002.
 But White House and Pentagon officials have said since Hamas’ invasion that they do not want to see the conflict in Gaza expand into the region.
 John Kirby, spokesman for the National Security Council, said last week that the US is “not looking for a conflict with the Houthis.”

+Still, Biden’s attempts at deterrence had done little to prevent the Houthis from continuing their attacks on commercial and merchant ships transiting the Red Sea.

+A significant turning point came around New Year’s, when US Navy helicopters shot and sank three Houthi boats in self-defense, killing those aboard.
+It was the first direct engagement between the US and Houthis since the start of the conflict, and prompted Biden to convene his national security team for a secure briefing call while he was on vacation in the US Virgin Islands.

-The US and its allies issued a warning to the Houthis on January 3, saying in a joint statement that the Houthis “will bear the responsibility of the consequences should they continue to threaten lives, the global economy, and free flow of commerce in the region’s critical waterways.”
+That joint statement was issued on January 3, saying that the Houthis “will bear the responsibility of the consequences should they continue to threaten lives, the global economy, and free flow of commerce in the region’s critical waterways.”

+While not describing the statement as a red line, Biden and his team recognized the language would essentially bind them to a more forceful response should the Houthi attacks continue, which many officials privately believed they would.

 Just hours after the joint statement was released, the Houthis launched an unmanned surface drone against commercial shipping lanes — the first time they used that type of weapon since the beginning of their attacks.
 And on Tuesday, in one of the largest Houthi attacks to date, three US Navy destroyers, Navy F/A-18s from the USS Dwight D. Eisenhower, and a UK destroyer, the HMS Diamond, shot down 21 missiles and drones.
 There were no ships damaged by the attack, and no injuries reported.

-Note: CLARIFICATION: This story has been updated to clarify that the USS Florida is a guided-missile submarine.